cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 :::

 In the above equation
-- Consequently, we define .
-At the time of writing, this **never** includes contributions from self-gravity. (this definition of self gravity means that we can **NEVER** achieve perfect )
 - {math}`r_0` is the "cooling radius."
 This effectively is where we choose to normalize the profile.
 Essentially, the parameterized by specifying {math}`\rho_{\rm h}(r_0)` .
 - {math}`c_{s,{\rm h}}^2(r_0)` is the adiabatic sound speed at the cooling radius, or {math}`c_{s,{\rm h}}(r_0)= \sqrt{\gamma k_B T_{\rm h}(r_0) / (\mu m_{\rm H})}`.